mcneel/developer.rhino3d.com/content/en/guides/compute/deploy-to-iis/index.md

   </system.webServer>
 </configuration>
 ```
 The line we are most interested in modifying is the one which starts with the **`<aspNetCore>`** tag.
 You can see the second parameter on this line is called **`arguments`**.
-This is the section that you would edit to add other command line arguments to modify rhino.compute.
+This is the section that you would edit to add other command line arguments to modify Rhino.Compute.

 Below is a description of each command line argument which can be modified.

-- **port** - This is the port number to run rhino.compute on.
+- **port** - This is the port number to run Rhino.Compute on.
 Port number 80 is typically reserved for HTTP communication, while port number 443 is used for the HTTPS protocol.
-We have setup rhino.compute to be bound to port 80 in the bootstrap script, so do not modify this value unless you know what you are doing.
+We have setup Rhino.Compute to be bound to port 80 in the bootstrap script, so do not modify this value unless you know what you are doing.
 Example usage: `--port 80`.

 - **childcount** - This parameter controls the number of child compute.geometry processes to manage.
-The *default value is 4* which means that rhino.compute will spawn four child processes each of which can handle incoming requests.
-Example usage: `--childcount 8` would tell rhino.compute to launch eight child processes.
+The *default value is 4* which means that Rhino.Compute will spawn four child processes each of which can handle incoming requests.
+Example usage: `--childcount 8` would tell Rhino.Compute to launch eight child processes.

 - **childof** - This is the process handle of parent process.
 Compute watches for the existence
 of this handle and will shut down when this process has exited.
-Since we are relying on IIS starting and stopping rhino.compute, you do not need this parameter when running in a production environment.
+Since we are relying on IIS starting and stopping Rhino.Compute, you do not need this parameter when running in a production environment.

-- **spawn-on-startup** - This flag determines whether to launch a child compute.geometry process when rhino.compute gets started.
+- **spawn-on-startup** - This flag determines whether to launch a child compute.geometry process when Rhino.Compute gets started.
 The *default value is false*.
 This parameter is a flag which means that if it is not included in the argument list, the value will be false.
 If you include this parameter, then its value will be true.
 For production environments, this value should remain false.

 - **idlespan** - This is the number of seconds that a child compute.geometry processes should remain open between requests.
 The *default value is 1 hour*.
-When rhino.compute.exe does not receive requests to solve over a period of `idlespan` seconds, child compute.geometry.exe processes will shut down and stop incurring core hour billing.
+When Rhino.Compute.exe does not receive requests to solve over a period of `idlespan` seconds, child compute.geometry.exe processes will shut down and stop incurring core hour billing.
 At some date in the future when a new request is received, the child processes will be relaunched which will cause a small delay on requests while the child processes are launching.
-Example usage: `--idlespan 1800` would tell rhino.compute to shutdown the child processes after 30 minutes (30 mins x 60 secs = 1800).
+Example usage: `--idlespan 1800` would tell Rhino.Compute to shutdown the child processes after 30 minutes (30 mins x 60 secs = 1800).

-    If you change the `idelspan` value in the command line arguments for rhino.compute, you will also need to make a modification to the IIS configuration.
-This is because IIS also contains a setting to shut down rhino.compute if no new requests are received after a period of time.
-When rhino.compute gets shutdown, it will in turn shutdown any child processes.
+    If you change the `idelspan` value in the command line arguments for Rhino.Compute, you will also need to make a modification to the IIS configuration.
+This is because IIS also contains a setting to shut down Rhino.Compute if no new requests are received after a period of time.
+When Rhino.Compute gets shutdown, it will in turn shutdown any child processes.

     For example, lets say you change the `idlespan` value to 7,200 (2 hours).
 The bootstrap script sets the IIS `IdleTimeout` value to 65 minutes (slightly longer than the default `idlespan` value).
-After 65 minutes, IIS would shutdown rhino.compute, which would then shutdown all of its child processes much earlier than the expected 2 hour time limit.
+After 65 minutes, IIS would shutdown Rhino.Compute, which would then shutdown all of its child processes much earlier than the expected 2 hour time limit.
 So, if you change the `idlespan` value, it is recommended that you also change the `IdleTimeout` value in the IIS settings.

     1. To do this, go back to the IIS Manager and click on the **Application Pools** item in the **Connections** pane on the left.